-Smoothies are a great way to add some more fruits and veggies to your breakfast!
-The best part is – they taste like a treat!
-Most people add fruits to smoothies, but you can also fill them up with veggies.
+Smoothies are a great way to add some more fruits and veggies to your breakfast.
+I love making smoothies because they taste like a treat, but are packed with nutrients.
+Many people add fruits to smoothies.
+However, you can also pack a bunch of veggies into a smoothie.
 I personally love adding frozen riced cauliflower to smoothies.
 It adds bulk to the smoothie and makes it thick and creamy, without adding any flavor!
-Spinach and kale are also great adds to smoothie, although they will change the color to green.
-See my post below on ‘How to Build A Healthy Smoothie’ or check out my Smoothie Recipes for some smoothie inspo.
+Spinach and kale are also great additions to a smoothie, but they tend to give the smoothie a green color.
+See my post below on ‘How to Build A Healthy Smoothie’ or check out my Smoothie Recipes for some smoothie inspiration.

-It is officially summer!
-I don’t know about you, but over the summer I crave all of the hydrating fruits and vegetables.
-What better way to eat your fruits and veggies, but in a smoothie?
+The weather is getting warmer.
+I don’t know about you, but the warmer weather makes me crave all of the hydrating fruits and vegetables.
+What better way to eat your fruits and veggies, than in a smoothie?
 Smoothies are a staple for me.
-However, not all smoothies are created equal.
-My biggest pet peeve is going into… Continue reading →
+However, not all smoothies are equally nutritious.
+My biggest pet peeve is going into a… Continue reading →

-Oatmeal is another great, healthy breakfast option, especially for the cooler Fall weather.
-Oatmeal is so versatile – there are so many different ways you can make it!
-It is so satisfying and also rich in fiber.
-You can easily add fruit to your bowl of oatmeal.
+Oatmeal is another great, nutritious breakfast option, especially for the cooler Fall weather.
+Oatmeal is so versatile.
+There are so many different ways you can make a bowl of oatmeal.
+Oatmeal bowls taste satisfying and are also rich in fiber.
+You can easily add fruit to a bowl of oatmeal.
 I like topping a warm bowl of oatmeal with sautéed apples or a banana (pro tip: add the banana to the bowl of oatmeal before microwaving!
 Click here to see why).
 You can also add fresh or frozen fruit to overnight oats.
-See below some of my favorite oatmeal recipes!
+See some of my favorite oatmeal recipes listed below.

 Have you been apple picking recently?
 This past weekend, I went apple picking with some friends in upstate New York.
 I love apple season, so immediately started making some apple treats once I returned home to Brooklyn.
 I have personally been having my Apple Crumble (gluten free and dairy free) on repeat lately.
 It’s such… Continue reading →